Elanco Animal Health (NYSE:ELAN) Issues Q2 2022 Earnings Guidance

-Elanco Animal Health (NYSE:ELAN – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
+Elanco Animal Health (NYSE:ELAN – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $0.22-$0.28 for the period, compared to the consensus EPS estimate of $0.34.
 The company issued revenue guidance of $1.16 billion-$1.20 billion, compared to the consensus revenue estimate of $1.27 billion.Elanco Animal Health also updated its FY 2022 guidance to $1.15-$1.21 EPS.

-A number of analysts recently weighed in on the stock.
-Barclays upped their target price on shares of Elanco Animal Health from $30.00 to $32.00 and gave the stock an equal weight rating in a report on Monday, February 28th.
-Zacks Investment Research lowered shares of Elanco Animal Health from a hold rating to a sell rating in a report on Tuesday, May 10th.
-The Goldman Sachs Group decreased their price target on shares of Elanco Animal Health from $37.00 to $32.00 and set a buy rating on the stock in a report on Thursday, May 19th.
-Finally, Morgan Stanley decreased their price target on shares of Elanco Animal Health to $37.00 and set an overweight rating on the stock in a report on Tuesday, May 17th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and three have given a buy rating to the company.
-Based on data from MarketBeat, the company presently has an average rating of Hold and an average target price of $34.60.
+Elanco Animal Health (NYSE:ELAN – Get Rating) last released its earnings results on Monday, May 9th.
+The company reported $0.36 earnings per share for the quarter, beating the consensus estimate of $0.35 by $0.01.
+The firm had revenue of $1.23 billion for the quarter, compared to the consensus estimate of $1.22 billion.
+Elanco Animal Health had a positive return on equity of 6.61% and a negative net margin of 7.65%.
+The company’s revenue for the quarter was down 1.4% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $0.37 EPS.
+Equities research analysts predict that Elanco Animal Health will post 1.17 EPS for the current year.

-In other Elanco Animal Health news, Director R David Hoover purchased 10,000 shares of the stock in a transaction on Friday, May 20th.
-The stock was acquired at an average price of $23.33 per share, with a total value of $233,300.00.
-Following the transaction, the director now directly owns 125,000 shares of the company’s stock, valued at approximately $2,916,250.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Insiders purchased 25,000 shares of company stock worth $596,900 over the last three months.
+In other Elanco Animal Health news, Director R David Hoover acquired 10,000 shares of the company’s stock in a transaction that occurred on Friday, May 20th.
+The stock was bought at an average price of $23.33 per share, for a total transaction of $233,300.00.
+Following the acquisition, the director now directly owns 125,000 shares in the company, valued at $2,916,250.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
 6.40% of the stock is owned by insiders.

-Several hedge funds have recently bought and sold shares of the business.
-Vanguard Group Inc. grew its holdings in shares of Elanco Animal Health by 1.6% during the 1st quarter.
-Vanguard Group Inc. now owns 41,452,530 shares of the company’s stock worth $1,081,496,000 after acquiring an additional 650,715 shares during the period.
-BlackRock Inc. grew its stake in shares of Elanco Animal Health by 6.6% in the 1st quarter.
-BlackRock Inc. now owns 26,217,917 shares of the company’s stock worth $684,027,000 after buying an additional 1,631,045 shares during the last quarter.
-Goldman Sachs Group Inc. grew its stake in shares of Elanco Animal Health by 14.6% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 12,105,226 shares of the company’s stock worth $315,825,000 after buying an additional 1,541,163 shares during the last quarter.
-Sculptor Capital LP grew its stake in shares of Elanco Animal Health by 22.5% in the 1st quarter.
-Sculptor Capital LP now owns 5,838,554 shares of the company’s stock worth $152,328,000 after buying an additional 1,073,748 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP grew its stake in shares of Elanco Animal Health by 27.9% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 3,381,855 shares of the company’s stock worth $88,258,000 after buying an additional 736,733 shares during the last quarter.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Captrust Financial Advisors boosted its holdings in Elanco Animal Health by 57.0% during the 1st quarter.
+Captrust Financial Advisors now owns 2,690 shares of the company’s stock valued at $70,000 after acquiring an additional 977 shares during the period.
+Covestor Ltd lifted its holdings in shares of Elanco Animal Health by 1,285.1% in the 1st quarter.
+Covestor Ltd now owns 2,978 shares of the company’s stock worth $78,000 after buying an additional 2,763 shares during the period.
+Pearl River Capital LLC purchased a new stake in shares of Elanco Animal Health in the 1st quarter worth $205,000.
+KB Financial Partners LLC lifted its holdings in shares of Elanco Animal Health by 8.2% in the 1st quarter.
+KB Financial Partners LLC now owns 8,709 shares of the company’s stock worth $227,000 after buying an additional 658 shares during the period.
+Finally, Metropolitan Life Insurance Co NY purchased a new stake in shares of Elanco Animal Health in the 4th quarter worth $252,000.

 About Elanco Animal Health (Get Rating)